rappen/Rappen.XTB.Supporting/Config/ReadMe.md

 ## [Rappen.XTB.Settings.xml](Rappen.XTB.Settings.xml)

-Contains general settings and specific tool-related settings.
+Contains general settings and specific tool-related supporting settings.

 ## [Rappen.XTB.Supporters.xml](Rappen.XTB.Supporters.xml)
 It contains no identification but a guid about who has supported a tool, so it can stop asking you again.